zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 Assesses the generated answer’s relevance in relation to the query.

 **Guideline Adherence:**
-Evaluates adherence to specific guidelines, like corporate identify, tone and behaviour.
+Evaluates adherence to specific guidelines, like corporate identity, tone and behaviour.

 **RAG Triad Framework (TruLens):**
 This is one of many frameworks appearing.
 Trulens focuses on context relevance, groundedness, answer relevance and emphasises ‘honest, harmless, helpful’ criteria for evaluating LLM applications.
 Its worth a look here.